WELCOME TO WARWICK GAANA DANCE SOCIETY!

 - Collaborating with one of Warwick’s Biggest Societies, the Warwick Asian Society, to perform at its Annual Ball which hosted over 300 members.

 - Collaborating with other universities such as Birmingham to perform at their Mayuri Ball.

 - Selected and participated at Kings of Gaana 2014 and Kings of Gaana 2015, a national University competition.

-- Won Kings of Gaana 2017, making us the best university gaana team in the country.
+- Won Kings of Gaana 2017 and second place at Kings of Gaana 2018, making us one of the best university gaana teams in the country.

 - Represented Warwick Gaana Dance Society and Warwick Tamil Society at Western Thaalam Decennium run by UKTSU.

-Media and Comms Officers: Gowsalgen Sivasothirajah & Gokulan Kannan
+Media and Comms Officers: Arjun Kalsi & Shania Jayawardena

 Click on the buttons below to be directed to our Social Media pages and make sure you like and subscribe to our youtube channel and facebook page. ;)

 Instagram: gaanagram/ Snapchat: snap-gaana (just scan the snapchat image below)